Spring 2016 Walking Tours

 Join Aleta George, author of a new biography of California’s first poet laureate Ina Coolbrith, for a loop walk on North Berkeley roads and pathways.
 On the walk Aleta will tell stories about Coolbrith and her colleagues Bret Harte, Charles Warren Stoddard, George Sterling, Joaquin Miller, and Charles Keeler.

 * * *

 A printable flyer with an order form is HERE.
 This pdf is sized for paper 8-1/2 by 15 inches.
 Change your printer settings to "fit on page" for letter size paper.
 A printable order form is HERE.

 If you have any suggestions for or would like to organize and/or lead a walk, please contact us with email to .

 Tours start at 10:00 am and end at approximately 12:00 noon.
-Note that the Thousand Oaks Rock Walk led by Paul Grunland is now scheduled for Saturday November 21.
 Sometimes they are slightly longer, so some extra time should be allowed in case the walk meets an informative passerby or dwells at an interesting site.
 Tours are limited to 30 paying participants unless noted otherwise.
 Pre-paid reservations are required and tickets are not refundable.
 Tours are conducted in rain, shine or Berkeley fog and are wheel chair accessible unless otherwise noted.